Updating Security Network IPS firmware to a specific version

-By default, when upgrading the Network IPS firmware version, you will only see the option to apply the latest firmware version.
+By default, when upgrading the Network IPS firmware version, you only see the option to apply the latest firmware version.
 This is by design.
-However, there may be certain circumstances that require you upgrade to a prior version than the current.
+However, there might be certain circumstances that require you upgrade to a prior version than the current.
 Use the information in this article to accomplish this.

 - It is recommended that the given release notes for the particular firmware version be read prior to installing any firmware updates.